erik-adelbert/aoc/2025/README.md

   <img src="./images/Serpiente_alquimica.jpg" alt="Ouroboros" width="60%" />
 </div>

+### Third Approach

+As AoC is a gathering, I usually keep a back channel open with my fellow programmer and friend **hm** (pending link).
+From the very beginning, he had been insisting on how fast the generation of the numbers we are tasked to find in today’s challenge could be.
+He was convinced from the start that, given their regular nature, they were natural candidates for efficient generation… and it turns out he was right.

+I must admit I wasn’t convinced at first, but once we saw [Tim Visée’s solution](https://github.com/timvisee/advent-of-code-2025/blob/master/day02b/src/main.rs)—which does exactly the opposite by sieving the repeating numbers statically—the challenge was on.

+And here it is: possibly **the fastest way on earth** to compute the solution to today’s challenge.
+It runs in **less than 1 ms**.

+This code runs in `O(k)` time, with *k* being the number of ranges. **It shrinks the original 2M+ search space down to only ~1,800 relevant numbers.** It operates in constant memory and evaluates the repeating-number sums using direct arithmetic formulas.

+The flow starts by segmenting the input ranges into sub-ranges aligned on `[10, 1e2, ..., 1e9]` so that the appropriate generating seed values are naturally selected (see the second approach below).
+Thanks to the structure of the input, this results in only a single split once in a while.
+Put simply, once the ranges are aligned on successive powers of ten (from 1 to 9 digits), all repeating numbers become multiples of a small set of [Repunit-based](https://en.wikipedia.org/wiki/Repunit) numbers (1 or 2 per range).

+From there, given an interval `[a, b]` and its corresponding generating seeds `s0`, we simply compute the sum of the multiples of `s0` that fall within the range.
+The code uses an almost closed-form solution (i.e., an arithmetic formula) to achieve this, along with efficient techniques to handle well-known issues such as eliminating duplicate numbers when different seeds share common multiples within the same range, or merging seeds that become redundant.

-### Current Approach
+### Second Approach

+**For the following discussion please checkout commit  [1fd714e](https://github.com/erik-adelbert/aoc/blob/1fd714e7f1a3d37736e4e87a35544bd33a2c852a/2025/2/aoc2.go)**

 I have come across a better idea than my original approach and expanded on it.
-The insight is to exploit the properties of [Repunit](https://en.wikipedia.org/wiki/Repunit) numbers: within each numeric range, the repeating-digit numbers (the ones we need to detect in today’s challenge) are simply multiples of a small set of base values.
+The insight is to exploit the properties of [Repunit](https://en.wikipedia.org/wiki/Repunit) numbers: within each numeric range, the repeating-digit numbers (the ones we need to detect in today’s challenge) are simply multiples of a small set of seed values.

 For example, between 10 and 99, it’s easy to see that all repeating numbers are multiples of 11.